URSIDAE - CARNIVORES

 a) May be associated in carnivores with progressive uterine growth that can result in infertility, infections, and sometimes uterine cancer; mammary tissue stimulation also can result in cancer.

-b) Progestins should not be used in pregnant animals, since they may suppress uterine contractions necessary for normal parturition.
+b) Should not be used in pregnant animals, since they may suppress uterine contractions necessary for normal parturition.
 Thus, progestins should only be administered to females CONFIRMED non-pregnant.

 c) If a progestin is used, treatment should only be short term, because of the increased likelihood of side effects with prolonged exposure.

 d) If a progestin is used, treatment should start well BEFORE any signs of proestrus, since the elevated endogenous estrogen can exacerbate side effects of the progestin.